 Phase 3: Categorize All Transactions

-With accounts reconciled, go through your uncategorized transactions and assign each one to the correct account.
-Before you start categorizing, ensure you are clear on whether your practice uses cash or accrual accounting, as this determines when revenue and expenses are recognized.
-Are you unsure which method is right for you?
-Read our breakdown of cash vs. accrual accounting and what actually matters for your practice.
+Now that your accounts are reconciled, go through the transactions that aren’t categorised, and assign each one to the correct account.
+Before you start categorising, make sure you understand whether your practice uses cash or accrual accounting, because this dictates when revenue and expenses are recognised.
+Not sure which method is best for you?
+Read our cash vs. accrual accounting comparison and what matters for your practice.

 Use a consistent chart of accounts that makes sense for your practice type.
 Common categories for medical practices that should be used include medical supplies, equipment & maintenance, staff salaries & benefits, rent & utilities, insurance premiums, marketing & advertising, and continuing education.